 The ways in which we interrupt the cycle at a young age (or any age) can stay with us throughout our lives.
 This habitual way of trying to use an old solution to present problems is referred to as unfinished business.
 One of the goals in Gestalt therapy is to help people become aware of the ways they have learned to interrupt themselves and empower them to make new choices.

-© Copyright 2009 by William Sandy Pryor MA, LPC, MT-BC, therapist in Denver, Colorado.
+© Copyright 2009 by William Sandy Pryor MA, LPC, MT-BC.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.